 Gorgeous view of Hobart city and Derwent River below.
 You can also expect frequently the peak to be shrouded in cloud.

 Enclosed lookout point at Pinnacle Road.
 Coin-operated telescopes are available for viewing the distant area.

 Lovely mountain scenery and you get to feel close to the clouds too.

-One min the skies was clear, the next minute, clouds came to cloak the sight in her misty veil.
-With Cindy Loo, my travelmate from Jetabout Holidays.
-Jetabout Holidays are consistently the top agency in Singapore for Australian vacation for many years now.
+One min the skies was clear, the next minute, clouds came to cloak the sight with her misty veil.
+With Cindy Loo, my travel mate from Jetabout Holidays, which is consistently the top agency in Singapore for Australian vacation for many years now.

 In touch with nature @Curringa Farm